-The so-called menstrual migraine
+The so -called menstrual migraine

-Relationship between menstruation and migraines
+Connection between menstruation and migraines

 Pregnancy and migraines